TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

 - A **template** at the correct pixel size.
 Here, we first use a SPA structure with matching pixel size, correct box size, and inverted contrast (black density on white background)
 - A **template mask** with the same properties.
 It can also just be a sphere but it is not recommended here.

 For more details check the [Documentation](https://sbc-utrecht.github.io/pytom-match-pick/).
 Generally, we recommend to use a template that was generated from the data.
-This gives (much) better results.
+This gives **much** better results.

 Hence, template matching is also an iterative process.
-For challenging targets you want to rerun everything once you obtain a "low-res" structure from your data.
+For challenging targets, you want to rerun everything once you obtain a "low-res" (ideally bin4 Nyquist) structure from your data.

 ### Scaling a template using RELION or EMAN